Ayman Benarous

-Ayman Omar Benarous (born 27 July 2003) is an English professional footballer who plays as a left midfielder for club Plymouth Argyle.
+Ayman Omar Benarous (born 27 July 2003) is an English professional footballer who played as a left midfielder for club Plymouth Argyle.

 Club career

 Bristol City

 A youth product of Bristol City since the age of 6, Benarous signed his first professional contract with the club on 8 February 2021.
 He made his professional debut in a 2–1 win in the EFL Championship against Barnsley on the 30th October 2021, coming on for Tyreeq Bakinson in the 67th minute after scoring a hat trick in a U23s game against Watford a few weeks earlier.
 This was Bristol City's first home win in 9 months.
 He made his full debut in a 1–1 draw at home to Blackburn.
 He played his first FA cup game in a 1-0 Extra Time loss to Fulham, leaving the field after 77 minutes to be replaced by Kasey Palmer.
 On February 1, 2022, after a run of successful games in the team, Benerous signed a new 3-year contract with Bristol City, keeping him at the club until 2025.

 Benarous was released from Bristol City on 1 July 2025.